bautheac/FFresearch/README.md

     #> # A tibble: 6 x 3
     #>   name              symbol description
     #>   <chr>             <chr>  <chr>
-    #> 1 market capitaliz~ ME     Market equity (size) is price times shares outstandi~
+    #> 1 market capitaliz… ME     Market equity (size) is price times shares outstandi…
-    #> 2 book value        BE     Book equity is constructed from Compustat data or co~
+    #> 2 book value        BE     Book equity is constructed from Compustat data or co…
-    #> 3 book/market       ME/BE  The book-to-market ratio used to form portfolios in ~
+    #> 3 book/market       ME/BE  The book-to-market ratio used to form portfolios in …
-    #> 4 operating profit~ OP     The operating profitability ratio used to form portf~
+    #> 4 operating profit… OP     The operating profitability ratio used to form portf…
-    #> 5 investment        INV    The investment ratio used to form portfolios in June~
+    #> 5 investment        INV    The investment ratio used to form portfolios in June…
-    #> 6 earnings/price    E/P    Earnings is total earnings before extraordinary item~
+    #> 6 earnings/price    E/P    Earnings is total earnings before extraordinary item…

 ### Breakpoints